 The following are the major points of concern in the early stages of lease negotiation.
 If you can satisfy these with the tenant, it is likely that you will move towards serious discussions of closure and a potential successful lease transaction.

 - Landlord improvements –in most lease situations, the landlord will do some tenancy configurations in preparation for occupancy.
-This could be new carpet, painting, and removal of unusual or unnecessary fit out.
+That could be an incentive or basis lease occupancy preparation.
+This could be new carpet, painting, and removal of any unusual or unnecessary fit-out.
 It is possible that your tenant will want the landlord to undertake further tenancy works.
 This means that the initial works that are acceptable to the landlord should be quantified in cost and timing, allowing you to understand the negotiation and demands beyond that costing component if the tenant wants extra things undertaken by the landlord.

 - Lease deposit –in all lease situations, the landlord’s acceptance of a lease offer must be supported by the tenant providing a deposit.
 In most normal situations, this amount is equivalent to at least the first month’s rental.